Skip to content

 Submitting your Summons After PBS Awards

 If you jury duty summons is submitted to the Company after PBS awards are final and such jury duty assignment conflicts with a scheduled sequence, training day or reserve days, you will be paid at the daily rate for the day you must call in for jury duty, the days you are scheduled to appear for jury duty and the following day.
-(JCBA Section 3.G.2.)
+(CBA 3.H.2.)

 If you are required to remain on call or are required to report for jury duty and you are on a Reserve day of availability or have a sequence conflict, you will receive Jury Duty pay and credit at the rate of 4:15 per day for each day of the jury duty obligation.
-If you are released from jury duty after 1200, you may be eligible for Jury Duty pay and credit at the rate of 4:15 for the following day (assuming the sequence that was given up was operated on such date) but not thereafter.
-(JCBA Section 3.G.3.)
+If you are required to report for jury duty, you shall be eligible for pay protection at the daily rate for the following day (assuming the sequence operated on such date) but not thereafter.
+(CBA 3.H.3.)

 Full Month of Jury Duty

 A Lineholder who is serving on jury duty for a full month will be paid to her/his applicable monthly maximum.
 A Reserve serving on jury duty for a full month will be paid on the basis of sequences missed as described above.
 In no case would such Reserve be paid and credited less than her/his applicable monthly guarantee, and in no case more than her/his applicable monthly maximum.
-(JCBA Section 3.G.4.)
+(CBA 3.H.4.)

 A Lineholder will bid in PBS as normally and will receive a PPO (Pay Purpose Only) award.
 If your PBS award is 90 hours or less, you will receive 90 hours of pay.
 If your PBS award is 90:01 hours or more, you will receive 110 hours of pay.